 This real crash diet advice is bizarre and almost comical, but it’s also unhealthy, restrictive, and dangerous.
 And while it was published in the 1970s, we haven’t moved on.
 In 2021, similar rhetoric persists on Instagram.
 It’s not eggs with a glass of dry white, but it’s appetite suppressant lollipops and gummies, advertised to millions of followers by brands like Flat Tummy Co and endorsed by some of Instagram’s most-followed celebrities (looking at you, Kim Kardashian).

 Not all diet products are that extreme, of course.
 But they are all based on the premise that restricting food will help us lose weight, and that will make us happy.
 But it’s a fantasy.
 Not least because 95 percent of the time, diets fail.
-So, as we ride-out the intense diet and detox-focused month that is January, what if we allowed ourselves to lose the rules and the restrictions, and eat for joy instead?
+But what if we allowed ourselves to lose the rules and the restrictions, and eat for joy instead?
 A growing body of nutrition professionals, called anti-diet dietitians, believe we can stay healthy, both mentally and physically, with an approach to food called intuitive eating.
 And, in part, it’s focused around making space for joy on our plates.

 Embracing joy with anti-diet intuitive eating